Berlin Wall Fast Facts

 November 9, 1989 - East Germany lifts travel restrictions to the West.
 Politburo member Guenter Schabowski announces that East German citizens can "leave the country through East German border crossing points," effective immediately.

-October 3, 1990 - East and West Germany are officially reunited under the name the Federal Republic of Germany.
+October 3, 1990 - East and West Germany officially become reunified under the name the Federal Republic of Germany.